 Although five-year results have been lacking for active management, about 38.5% of large-cap growth funds have still managed to outperform the S&P 500 benchmark.
 We saw a marked improvement in managers' results in the large-cap value category, which overperformed compared with 2019.
 Despite the improvement, the value strategy does not remain close to its strong performance posted in 2017 and 2018.
 Morningstar's large-cap index (MLCP) has posted year-to-date returns of 16.48%.

-Malik Ahmed Khan does not own shares in any of the securities mentioned above.
+Malik Ahmed Khan does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.

 Transparency is how we protect the integrity of our work and keep empowering investors to achieve their goals and dreams.
 And we have unwavering standards for how we keep that integrity intact, from our research and data to our policies on content and your personal data.

 We’d like to share more about how we work and what drives our day-to-day business.

 We sell different types of products and services to both investment professionals and individual investors.
 These products and services are usually sold through license agreements or subscriptions.
 Our investment management business generates asset-based fees, which are calculated as a percentage of assets under management.
 We also sell both admissions and sponsorship packages for our investment conferences and advertising on our websites and newsletters.